Suzanna-Linn/slua/docs/beta.md

 ### Timers, library lltimers

 We have a new library **lltimers** to work with timers.
-The current way to set the timer with ll.SetTimerEvent() and the event timer() will stop working and we will need to rewrite it.
+The current way to set the timer with ll.SetTimerEvent() and the event timer() will stop working and we will need to rewrite the scripts.

-**lltimers** is a more flexible and dynamic way to set the timers it allows us to use several timers and to set different functions for each one.
+**lltimers** is a more flexible and dynamic way to set the timers allowing us to use several timers and to set different functions for each interval.

 These are the functions in the library: